Westport Golf Club

 Loss of Momentum

-By the time we made the turn, the sky began to darken, and it felt like rain was close.
+By the time we made the turn, the sky began to darken, and it felt like the rain was close.
 So, it was no surprise that after we hit our tee shots on the thirteenth, that it began to rain.
-The wee shower quickly turned into a heavy rain, so we ducked into a small rain shack next to the tee hoping to wait it out.
+The wee shower quickly turned into heavy rain, so we ducked into a small rain shack next to the tee hoping to wait it out.

 While staying dry, we couldn’t help but notice all the pansies, or violas planted next to the tee box.
-Why, you wonder?
-Because Menekse is Turkish for Pansy 😊
+Why you wonder?
+Because Menekse is Turkish for Pansy!

 Unfortunately, however, the 20 minute or so rain delay caused a bit of a loss of momentum for Menekse, and she struggled over the next four holes.
 Golf is a fickle game indeed.

 I bombed my tee shot on Waterloo, the 365-yard par 4 sixteenth just into the left side lite rough.
 With 89-yards directly to the pin, the distance felt perfect for my 54-degree wedge.
 Taking one last look at the flag, I looked down at the ball and it just felt better than it had all day.
 Confident with the swing, I hit down on the ball and struck it well.
 I watched anxiously as it came down directly online!
-It took one bounce, hit the pin, and ended up a couple inches from the hole!
+It took one bounce, hit the pin, and ended up a couple of inches from the hole!
 I’ve been fortunate enough to have had a few eagles over my many years of golf, but only twice on par fours.
 Tapping the putt in for birdie was wonderful but holing that from the fairway would have been unforgettable!